zhaoshuoxp/Plots/README.md

 ## GO_BP/KEGG/GAD/MF_bubble.R

-These scripts directly use the text output of [DAVID](https://david.ncifcrf.gov) without any format convert.
+These scripts directly use the text output of [DAVID](https://david.ncifcrf.gov) without any format converting.

 Just run with the input file: